gdg-yonsei/crayon-sample/data/posts/sample-post-1/content.md

 ---
 title: Sample Post 1
 date: 2022-09-19
-category: Category A
+category: Sample
 tags:
-  - Tag A
+  - Markdown
-  - Tag B
+  - Elements
 ---

 This is a **sample post**.